 How does Griddy work?

-How does Griddy help me become more energy efficient and save money?
+How does Griddy help me save money?

 How do I sign up to become a member?